Practical legal training (PLT) is an essential requirement for admission as a lawyer in Australia.

 What is UNSW’s practical legal training?

 UNSW’s PLT program is the Graduate Diploma in Legal Professional Practice (GDLPP).
 The GDLPP offers a distinctive, practice-ready program for law graduates intending to seek admission to the legal profession.
 The GDLPP incorporates a combination of coursework and practical experience.
 It is designed to develop both practical skills and proficiency in the day-to-day practice of law and to ensure graduates not only satisfy but surpass the competency standards for entry-level lawyers.

 Why a practical legal training program at UNSW?

-- Complete your PLT at the law school ranked 14th law school in the world*.
+- Complete your PLT at the law faculty ranked 13th law school in the world*.

 - Our PLT program is developed with a diverse range of subject matter experts from a cross-section of the profession.

 - We offer students a flexible, predominantly digital pathway to practice allowing students to access content on a wide range of devices and ‘learn on the go’.

 - Students can apply to undertake unique workplace experience opportunities in the Faculty’s clinics and centres, including Kingsford Legal Centre (KLC), Refugee Advice and Casework Service (RACS), Youth Law Australia (YLA).
 Placement opportunities are being expanded to include other organisations and firms.

-- Current UNSW Law students can complete their PLT while finishing their degree at the same institution and using the same (and familiar) institutional systems.
+- Current UNSW Law & Justice students can complete their PLT while finishing their degree at the same institution and using the same (and familiar) institutional systems.

 *QS World Rankings 2021